 - The net profits of the four Greek systemically important banks continued to rise in H1 2024 (up by 25% y-o-y).
 This came as a result of a continued rise in net interest income, reflecting higher net interest margins on an annual basis, and, to a lesser extent, higher net fees & commissions income.
-Total operating expenses ticked higher, while impairment losses on loans & advances to customers decreased. - The aggregate NPE ratio of Greek systemically important banks fell to 3.6% in June 2024 from 4.0% in December 2023 and 5.9% in June 2023. - The aggregate capital position of Greek systemically important banks rose in June 2024 compared to end-2023, as CET1 capital increased relatively more than risk weighted assets (8.8% and 2.6%, respectively). - The systemic banks in June 2024 have met their interim MREL targets; for this purpose, they have been issuing eligible bonds and are expected to continue doing so until their final MREL targets are met.2 Yields on senior bonds issued by Greek banks retreated in the period under review, broadly in line with the decline in bank bond yields of euro area peers (change in weighted average yield since 5.9.2024: senior bonds: -15 bps; subordinated Tier 2 bonds: +13 bps). - Credit ratings of Greek banks are on an upward trend.
-At present, they range from two notches below investment grade (BB) to investment grade (BBB-).
-Morningstar-DBRS revised the outlook of NBG to positive from stable on 13/9/2024, after a similar rating decision for the Greek sovereign a week earlier.
+Total operating expenses ticked higher, while impairment losses on loans & advances to customers decreased. - The aggregate NPE ratio of Greek systemically important banks fell to 3.6% in June 2024 from 4.0% in December 2023 and 5.9% in June 2023. - The aggregate capital position of Greek systemically important banks rose in June 2024 compared to end-2023, as CET1 capital increased relatively more than risk weighted assets (8.8% and 2.6%, respectively). - The systemic banks in June 2024 have met their interim MREL targets; for this purpose, they have been issuing eligible bonds and are expected to continue doing so until their final MREL targets are met.
+Yields on senior and subordinated bonds issued by Greek banks retreated in the period under review, broadly in line with the decline in bank bond yields of euro area peers (change in weighted average yield since 11.7.2024: senior bonds: -26 bps; subordinated Tier 2 bonds: -26 bps). - The General Meetings of Shareholders of Attica bank and Pancreta bank approved on 3.9.2024 the Draft Merger Agreement submitted by the Board of Directors.
+The merger of the two banks is to be done by absorption of Pancreta from Attica bank and provides for, inter alia, the consolidation of assets and liabilities and their capital enhancement.